-closed on June 21, 2021.
+The following graph compares the cumulative total stockholder return on our Class A common stock with the cumulative total return on the Standard & Poor's ("S&P") 500 Index and the Nasdaq Composite Index.
+The graph assumes an initial investment of \$100 in our common stock at the market close on December 21, 2020, which was the initial trading day of the Class A ordinary shares of Acies (our predecessor) on a stand-alone basis.
+The Acies Merger was announced on February 2, 2021 and closed on June 21, 2021.
 Data for the S&P 500 Index and the Nasdaq Composite Index assume reinvestment of dividends.
-Total return equals stock price appreciation which was the initial trading day of the Class A ordinary shares of Acies (our predecessor) on a stand-alone basis.
-The Acies Merger was announced on February 2, 2021 The following graph compares the cumulative total stockholder return on our Class A common stock with the cumulative total return on the Standard & Poor's ("S&P") 500 Index and the Nasdaq Composite Index.
-The graph assumes an initial investment of \$100 in our common stock at the market close on December 21, 2020, plus reinvestment of dividends.
+Total return equals stock price appreciation plus reinvestment of dividends.